manuel12/motivation-vault/README.md

 # Motivation Vault

 The Motivation Vault is an application that hosts optimistic, inspiring, motivational and educational content.
+It allows user to create, update read and delete such content, along adding comments and ratings for such content.

 <div float="left">
   <img src="https://user-images.githubusercontent.com/4129325/221205796-109b3a7a-a102-46f0-b4f2-3711a883b5fe.png" title="Motivation Vault Desktop" alt="Motivation Vault Desktop" width="650" height="357" style="display: inline"/>